-My thanks go to my religious congregation for giving me the opportunity to do this work, to Father Henry Bertels SJ, librarian of the Pontifical Biblical Institute for his unfailing generosity in making the library available to me, and to the parishioners of Henley Beach for their encouragement.
-A special thanks to my confrere, Father Paul Stenhouse MSC, for undertaking the publishing of these volumes.
+My thanks go to my religious congregation for giving me the opportunity to do this work, to Father Henry Bertels SJ, librarian of the Pontifical Biblical Institute for his unfailing generosity in making the library available to me, to Brother René Galière FSC, librarian in the General House of the Brothers of the Christian Schools (De La Salle), and to the parishioners of Henley Beach for their encouragement.
+A special thanks to my confrere, Father Paul Stenhouse MSC, for undertaking the publishing of this volume.